 Instead, Mary was required to pay $500+, be offered an ultrasound and opportunity to listen to the fetal heartbeat, she was be told that life begins at conception, and abortion is murder.
 If she maintains her belief, that abortion is not murder, she will be punished — sent away for three days, where she will incur additional costs at a hotel in the hopes that she will feel enough guilt and shame under the State’s indoctrination efforts to continue her pregnancy.
 When she returns to the clinic, she won’t be able to have her medical procedure without signing a state-mandated checklist proving that she’s received the reproductive propaganda, along with a list of abortion alternatives.
 After her procedure, she will have to recover while traveling back home with her child and return to work immediately.

 Many proponents of informed consent laws like to compare the mandate to their own personal experience with surgical procedures.
 They might liken it to elective knee surgery, which they were provided time to consider their options before scheduling an appointment.
 The difference here, is that the State hasn’t explicitly forbidden them from having the surgery of their choice for any number of days.
-It also doesn’t force them to undergo a bias counseling sessions prior to making a choice about their body.
+It also doesn’t force them to undergo biased counseling sessions prior to making a choice about their body.
 In fact, medical ethics standards would forbid it.

 This insertion of the State into the communications between physician and patient intrudes on a woman’s autonomy and dignity interferes with the physician’s professional practice and corrupts the informed consent process.

-The State claims that the informed consent law and mandated waiting period is in place to help women make difficult decisions and prevent the number of abortions.
+The State claims that the informed consent law and mandated waiting period is in place to help women make difficult decisions and reduce the number of abortions.
 However, a national survey of abortion patients conducted in 2008 by the Guttmacher Institute found that 92% of women reported they had made up their mind to have an abortion prior to making an appointment.
 In a 2014, the Journal Obstetrics & Gynecology published a study of more than fifteen thousand women who visited Planned Parenthood clinics in Los Angeles and 98.4 percent of the women who saw their ultrasounds went on to get an abortion anyway.
 Similar studies have shown that women do not change their minds after viewing informed consent materials.

 What about the waiting period?
 This too is not effective at reducing abortion rates.
 In Mississippi, multiple studies have found that the requirement was associated with a decline in the state’s abortion rates and an increase in the number of residents going out of state for an abortion.
 The law also forces women to wait longer to terminate their pregnancy, increasing the likelihood of health risks and additional costs.
 Further studies show that the measure is unpopular among women, who reported fewer benefits and more problems from the waiting period than they had anticipated.